libKriging/libKriging/README.md

 ## Expected demo results

-Using the previous linked examples (in Python, R or Octave), you should obtain the following results
+Using the previous linked examples (in Python, R, Octave or Matlab), you should obtain the following results

 `predict` plot                               |  `simulate` plot :-------------------------------------------:|:---------------------------------------------: